Gregory-Eales/perceptron-iris-classification/README.md

   <img src="https://github.com/Gregory-Eales/Perceptron-Iris-classification/blob/master/Images/Perceptron%20Diagram.png" width="500"/>
 </p>

 This is a diagram of the perceptron model machine learning model for classifacation tasks.
-This shows the proccess of inputing the features <sub>x <sub>i </sub>
+This shows the proccess of inputing the features x <sub>i

 ## Data: